PeterGabaldon/PeterGabaldon.github.io/en/_posts/2022-10-14-Diamond-And-Sapphire-Tickets.md

 [![U2U-4](../../assets/img/diamond-sapphire-tickets/u2u_4.png)](../../assets/img/diamond-sapphire-tickets/u2u_4.png){:target="\_blank"}

+But this is the theory defined in Kerberos 5 protocol specification.
+Take a look at [http://www.di-srv.unisa.it/~ads/corso-security/www/CORSO-0001/kerberos/ref/kerberos-faq.html#u2uauth](http://www.di-srv.unisa.it/~ads/corso-security/www/CORSO-0001/kerberos/ref/kerberos-faq.html#u2uauth)

-## Windows World
+### Windows World

 [![W-ICON](../../assets/img/diamond-sapphire-tickets/windows_icon.png)](../../assets/img/diamond-sapphire-tickets/windows_icon.png){:target="\_blank"}

-Finally, how is that implementad in Windows?
+Finally, how is U2U implementad in Windows?
 It is a bit different with regard we have explained but easier (in my opinion).
 In a normal KRB_TGS_REG, insted of indicating a Service Principal Name we register a User Name in the Service Name, *sname*, header.
 Just it.
 The KDC will pick user's Kerberos Keys and generate a Service Ticket.

 ## S4U2Self